spacewalkproject/spacewalk-wiki/HowToInstall.md

 for i386:

     rpm -Uvh http://yum.spacewalkproject.org/2.6/Fedora/24/i386/spacewalk-repo-2.6-0.fc24.noarch.rpm

 ### Nightly builds

-If you want to use the nightly builds, install the `spacewalk-repo` package based on your operating system (see above) and then enable the nightly repository:
+If you want to use the nightly builds please see instructions on [[HowToInstallNightly]].

-    sed -i 's/enabled=0/enabled=1/' /etc/yum.repos.d/spacewalk-nightly.repo
-    sed -i 's/enabled=1/enabled=0/' /etc/yum.repos.d/spacewalk.repo

 *NOTE:* Nightly repo contains developers' snapshot and it is not suitable for production environment.
 Especially beware that you might not be able to upgrade from the nightly installation to the next release, especially with respect to the database schema.

 ## Additional repos & packages

 ### JPackage (All systems)